necrommunity/python-replay-parser/README.md

 Copy the `config_template.ini` as `config.ini`.
 Update any of the defaults if your replay folder doesn't exist there.
 If you aren't sure, remove the `REPLAY_FOLDER` value, so it reads as `REPLAY_FOLDER=`.
 The script will ask you to find the folder and then save it to the config file.

+## TODO

+1. Make script loop indefinitely to continue to pull in new replay files
+2. Probably a ton of cleanup at some point

 ## Replay File Information
 For ease of viewing, created a new line for each "\n" present in the replay data.
 Example is a run that ended in 1-3 on Bard
 ```